opencog/atomspace/opencog/analysis/README.md

 Suppose you have more than just pairs.
 Suppose you have triples that you want to work with.
 Then what?

-The current best idea seems to be to break down the triples into disjuncts of connectors, which can be obtained by performing a minimum-spanning-tree parse of the tensor dataset.
-I won't explain what a connector, a disjunct, or a spanning tree parse is here; take a peek at opencog/nlp/learn to read more about these.
-Although that code there is specific to natural language, the idea of using it to work with generic tensor data is .. generic.
-Most of the theory has nothing to do with spoken lanuages, it can work for any kind of data in which correlations are observed.

-Thus, a to-do item is to port the MST parser over to here, so that it can be applied to general data streams.
-Later, someday.
+The current best idea seems to be to take any sequence of atoms (of arbitrary but finite length), perform a maximum spanning-tree parse of the sequence, then extract connectors and disjuncts from the parse.
+This effectively factors or decomposes the tensor, in general, into a number of parts, called disjuncts.

+More explanation for what this is needs to go here.

 TODO
 ----